Selena Gomez’s Mom Speaks Out Amid Taylor Swift Feud Rumors

 The feud rumors between Selena and Taylor then only continued to escalate in the weeks that followed, boiling over once again after Gomez was spotted out with new boyfriend The Weeknd at a John Mayer concert.

-Hollywood Life confirmed that Gomez and her new man attended Mayer’s show, but claiming that Selena had broke the “girl code” for publicly supporting John, who famous dated Swift back in 2009.
+Hollywood Life confirmed that Gomez and her new man attended Mayer’s show, but claiming that Selena had broken the “girl code” for publicly supporting John, who famously dated Swift back in 2009.

 Notably, Swift and Mayer didn’t exactly end their relationship on the best terms, which had fans speculating that Selena and Taylor may no longer be friends.